Tokyo to Enoshima: Your Guide to the Perfect Seaside Day Trip

 Enoshima candlelight illumination event

-Important tip: if you plan to attend the illuminations in November, be sure to buy your tickets when you pass by the garden during the day, as access to the garden is no longer free after 5pm.
+✨ TRAVELY TIP: If you plan to attend the illuminations in November, be sure to buy your tickets when you pass by the garden during the day, as access to the garden is no longer free after 5pm.
 As a precaution, I had thought to buy my tickets on the afternoon of our visit because there was no line at the vending machine when I passed by the garden.
 And I did the right thing, because as we exited the Samuel Cocking Garden in the early evening, after we had finished enjoying the illuminations, there was a very very long line of people waiting to buy their tickets.

-Where to Have Lunch on Enoshima
+Where to Eat on Enoshima

 There are plenty of options when it comes to restaurants at the entrance of Enoshima and along Benzaiten Nakamise Dori Street.
 The local food to try is Shirasu, a type of whitebait, that you can eat as Shirasu Don (Shirasu Rice Bowl) or Nama Shirasu (Raw sashimi slices of Shirasu).
 The taste of shirasu is quite light, and accommodated with a little soy sauce, it’s delicious!